posobin/wordament-solver/README.md

 wordament-solver
 ================

 App that helps you play the Wordament game for WP/iOS.
-Here is a [video](http://youtu.be/Y5DAmTRAxzU) demonstrating the usage.
+Here is a [video](http://youtu.be/Y5DAmTRAxzU) demonstrating the way it works.

 ## Usage